BenjaminMedia/bonnier-services-markdown-documentation/CommonLogin/readme.md

 3. Refreshing Access Tokens

 ### 1. Redirecting For Authorization
-Once the user initiate a login flow by clicking a login button in your application, then you should make a redirect request to `/oauth/authorize` route like so:
+Once the user initiates a login flow by clicking a login button in your application, then you should make a redirect request to `/oauth/authorize` route like so:

 ```php
 Route::get('/redirect', function () {